git-exodus/pwn.college/computing101/README.md

 mov rax, 60
 syscall

-hacker@memory~more-loading-practice:~/assambly/memory$ as -o loadingfrommemorymore.o loadingfrommemorymore.s
+hacker@memory~more$ as -o loadingfrommemorymore.o loadingfrommemorymore.s
-hacker@memory~more-loading-practice:~/assambly/memory$ ld -o loadingfrommemorymore loadingfrommemorymore.o
+hacker@memory~more$ ld -o loadingfrommemorymore loadingfrommemorymore.o
-hacker@memory~more-loading-practice:~/assambly/memory$ /challenge/check ~/assambly/memory/loadingfrommemorymore
+hacker@memory~more$ /challenge/check ~/assambly/memory/loadingfrommemorymore

 Checking the assembly code...
 ...
 YES!
 Great job!

-Let's check what your exit code is!
+Lets check what your exit code is!
 It should be our secret value stored at memory address 123400 (value 71) to succeed!

 hacker@memory~more-loading-practice:/home/hacker/assambly/memory$ /tmp/your-program